pypa/build/README.md

 - `--sdist --wheel` (`-sw`): Produce and SDist and a wheel, both from the source distribution.
 The default (if no flag is passed) is to build an SDist and then build a wheel _from_ the SDist.
 - `-nx`: Disable build isolation and dependency checking.
 Identical to pip and uv's `--no-build-isolation` flag.
+- `--metadata | jq -r .version`: get the version in a bash-like environment.

 ### Integration with other tools